 Study abroad is an enriching educational experience that is most beneficial when it is fully integrated in your overall academic experience.
 Please read the guiding principles below along with the academic regulations in the student handbook and the guidelines for study abroad in the student handbook.

-The Dean of Student's Office and the Committee on Academic Standing follow certain principles in recommending and approving study abroad programs and applications:
+The Off-Campus Study Office and the Committee on Academic Standing follow certain principles in recommending and approving study abroad programs and applications:

 Study abroad programs should reflect Hamilton’s liberal arts curriculum.